Expressions in Italian dialects Neapolitan Sicilian Sardinian Bari cartoon

 Unlike the French or the Brits, Italians didn’t have a state apparatus to back up the spreading of a language until the unification of Italy.

 And let’s not forget about those Italian states – they were like overbearing parents who thought they knew best.
-They made political choices left and right, but it was all just noise to the poor, almost illiterate population.
+They made political choices left and right, but it was all just noise to the dispossessed, almost illiterate population.
 Can you believe that about 80 percent couldn’t even read or write at the time of the unification?
 Talk about a tough crowd!

 So, every regional language had its opportunity to expand and take control over Italy before the unification without the Italian State’s intervention.
 When Italy became one, the Tuscan “dialect“ was the clear winner and thus became the Italian language.